A drone targets the Israeli prime minister's house while strikes in Gaza kill more than 50

 The Israel-Hezbollah war has intensified.
 Hezbollah said Friday it planned to send more guided missiles and exploding drones into Israel.
 The militant group's longtime leader, Hassan Nasrallah, was killed in an Israeli airstrike in September, and Israel sent ground troops into Lebanon early this month.

-In the northern city of Kiryat Ata, one rocket landed.
-Itzik Billet, commander for the Haifa area, said nine people were slightly injured.

-Lebanon’s state-run National News Agency said an Israeli airstrike on an apartment in eastern Baaloul village killed five people, including the mayor of a nearby village, Sohmor.
+Lebanon’s state-run National News Agency said an Israeli airstrike on an apartment in eastern Baaloul village killed five people, including the mayor of nearby Sohmor village.
 An Israeli military official confirmed that the IDF struck targets in the Bekaa Valley.

 Lebanon’s health ministry said an Israeli airstrike hit a vehicle on a highway north of Beirut, killing two people.